Pareto-Efficient Quantum Circuit Simulation Using Tensor Contraction Deferral: Acknowledgments

 \section{Acknowledgments}

-We are very grateful to Erik W.~Draeger, Jonathan L.~DuBois, Jay Gambetta, Eric T. Holland, Ramis Movassagh, John Smolin, Fred Streitz, Maika Takita, Robert Walkup, Chris Wood, the whole IBM Q team, and the Lawrence Livermore National Laboratory for their collaboration that made this paper possible.
-Work of Tom Magerlein was performed during an internship at the IBM T.J.~Watson Research Center.
+We are very grateful to Jonathan L.~DuBois, Jay Gambetta, Ramis Movassagh, John A.~Smolin, Frederick H.~Streitz, Maika Takita, Robert Walkup, and Christopher J.~Wood.
+Work of Thomas Magerlein was performed during an internship at the IBM T.J.~Watson Research Center.
+Work of Erik W.~Draeger and Eric T.~Holland was performed under the auspices of the U.S.\ Department of Energy by the Lawrence Livermore National Laboratory under Contract No.\ DE-AC52-07NA27344.
+This work was supported in part by the Laboratory Directed Research and Development under Grant No.\ 16-SI-004.